By Debbie Miggins, Vice President, Location Services

 Merchandising success relies on the correct product mix, adequate inventory, fresh food and a clean and neat appearance.
 Driving synergies between the fuel forecourt and store can improve overall profits.
 Leveraging the products that consumers value most can drive additional demand.

-Price is a unique case for the 7 Elements, as success in the other 6 elements earns you the right to price more competitively.
+Price is a unique case for the 7 Elements.
+The 6 elements that we just described act as volume magnets to bring customers to your site.
+Success in those 6 elements earns you the right to price more competitively.
 It can be difficult to measure, especially on the forecourt, where in many countries it changes multiple times each day.
-It's important to have a constant and solid grasp, not only your own price, but also on the prices of your key competitors — those most impacted by your price moves.
+It's important to have a constant and solid grasp, not only on your own price, but also on the prices of your key competitors — those most impacted by your price moves.

 Clearly, there are many aspects of day-to-day and strategic operations that lead to successful retail performance.
 And because most retailers operate more than one site within a city, wading through the mountains of information associated with each of those sites can be a daunting task.
 Successful retailers rely on systematic processes and tools to help them understand site strengths, weaknesses and improvement opportunities.
 These tools, when filtered by the 7 Elements, help ensure that the best, most profitable decisions are being made, while minimizing cannibalization in the overall retail network.